 Destruction of any (reloaded) flush dependency relationship in which the target entry is a child prior to calling the deserialize callback.

-No deserialize retries allowed regardless of entry type (since the size of serialized entry is well know).
+No deserialize retries allowed regardless of entry type (since the size of serialized entry is well known).

 Replacement of the prefetched entry with the regular entry returned by the deserialize callback.